 - Fees information is on your specific course page

-- Use the scholarship finder tool to explore a range of additional funding options or take a look at our UK/EU Postgraduate Scholarships and International Postgraduate Scholarships.
+- Use the scholarship finder tool to explore a range of additional funding options or take a look at our UK Postgraduate Scholarships and International Postgraduate Scholarships.

 Step 4 - Apply

-If you’re a Home/EU applicant, apply using the online application form that you’ll find on the course page.
+If you’re a Home applicant, apply using the online application form that you’ll find on the course page.

 If you’re an International applicant, you can apply in 2 different ways:

 - Through a direct application via the online application form.
 These can be found on the specific course page you want to apply for.

 Step 5 - Wait for a decision

 After you’ve applied, you’ll receive a confirmation email with your login details for the UAL Portal.
 We’ll contact you by email to ask you to upload any additional information, which might include inviting you to provide documents, a portfolio, a video task or book an interview.
 Make sure you check your email regularly, including spam folders.